Soton-CompGen/LDMAP/README.md

 `./plink --file [source] --recode12 --transpose --out [name]`

-**N.B.** `.tped` file names should be <15 bytes in length; excessively long file names will result in errors in the first stage of file processing using LDMAP.
+**N.B.** `.tped` file names should be less than 15 bytes in length; excessively long file names will result in errors in the first stage of file processing using LDMAP.

 Generation of LD maps
 =====================